LandonSchropp/functional-chess/readme.md

 # ♟️  Functional Chess ♟️

-A collection of chess [pure functions](https://en.wikipedia.org/wiki/Pure_function) written in [TypeScript](http://typescriptlang.org/).
+A collection of [✨ pure functions ✨](https://en.wikipedia.org/wiki/Pure_function) for manipulating [FEN](https://en.wikipedia.org/wiki/Fen) strings and other chess data structures.
+Written in [TypeScript](http://typescriptlang.org/).

 ## Development

-This project is written in [Bun](https://bun.sh/).
-You can use it with a few helpful scripts:
+This project is written using [Bun](https://bun.sh/).
+You can use several helpful commands when developing.

 * `bun install`: Install dependencies.